 Submit to the capital housing officer in AANDC to determine if the submission meet all the criteria.

-AANDC policy is funding is $15,624.00 per-house the Village Office or the home owner is responsible for any amount over that limit.
-Then the inspector needs to come in a provide a final inspection to keep the Hagwilget Village Council off the capital freeze list if there an any items list in the inspection list not completed AANDC will put the council or the capital freeze list.
+AANDC policy is funding is $15,624.00 per-house the Office or the home owner is responsible for any amount over that limit.
+Then the inspector needs to come in a provide a final inspection to keep the Hagwilget First Nation Government off the capital freeze list if there an any items list in the inspection list not completed AANDC will put the council or the capital freeze list.

 Housing there are 2 categories that a Hagwilget member is entitled to access funding from AANDC and or CMHC housing program.

-The potential home owner submits a letter to the Hagwilget Village Council stating they would like to construct a house on reserve.
+The potential home owner submits a letter to the Hagwilget First Nation Government stating they would like to construct a house on reserve.

 What the home owner must provide is the following: